快猫短视频

 Local referrals for home care agencies

-Talk with your doctor, nurse, social worker, or hospital discharge planner about home care agencies near you.
-They usually have worked with home care agencies and know which ones can be counted on to respond best to your needs.
+• Talk with your health care team or hospital discharge planner about agencies near you.
+They usually have worked with different ones and know which ones can be counted on to respond best to your needs.

-Information and referral services may be offered through your local area Agency on Aging, local United Way chapter, or the nearest chapter of your American Cancer Society.
+• Information and referral services may be offered through your local or a local chapter.

-Ask friends in your area about any home health care agencies they have used or heard about.
-You can also check the under “home care,” “home health care,” and “nurses.”
+• Ask friends in your area about home health care agencies they have used or heard about.
+You can also check some social media sites or the under “home care,” “home health care,” and “nurses.”

 State resources for home care agencies